Computer Science Foundations

 Can you help with reinforcement learning?

 Yes.
 Tabular Q-learning on Gridworld and CliffWalking.
 Deep Q-Network (DQN) with experience replay and target network on Atari or LunarLander.
 Policy gradient (REINFORCE) and actor-critic (A2C, PPO) on classic control tasks.
-Berkeley CS285 assignments covered.
+Deep reinforcement learning assignments covered.
 Implementations use gymnasium (the modern Gym fork) with PyTorch.

 Do you cover generative models?